amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

   * Ascending,
   * Descending.

 **Media** section of feed settings also allows you to change the action which takes place after users click on an image.
-With **Action OnClick** option, Instagram Feed WD plugin provides 4 functions for this:
+With **Action OnClick** option, Instagram Feed plugin provides 4 functions for this:

   * **Open Lightbox.** Clicking on a post will open a popup box with the large version of the image or video, letting you navigate through the rest of your feed media just like a slider.
   * **Redirect To Instagram.** This option will redirect users to the same post on Instagram when they click on an item in the feed.